DataDog/documentation/content/en/tracing/trace_collection/library_config/dotnet-framework.md

 `DD_TRACE_CLIENT_IP_HEADER`
 : The IP header to be used for client IP collection, for example: `x-forwarded-for`. <br>
 Added in version `2.19.0`.<br>
-**Default**: We parse all the followings. `"x-forwarded-for", "x-real-ip", "client-ip", "x-forwarded", "x-cluster-client-ip", "forwarded-for", "forwarded", "via", "true-client-ip"`.
+**Default**: Datadog parses the following: `"x-forwarded-for", "x-real-ip", "client-ip", "x-forwarded", "x-cluster-client-ip", "forwarded-for", "forwarded", "via", "true-client-ip"`.
 If several are present, none will be reported.<br>

 `DD_TAGS`
 : **TracerSettings property**: `GlobalTags`<br>